GloriaSalome20/trial_2/learners/setup.md

 -   have the latest versions of [R and RStudio](https://bertozzivill.github.io/r-install-instructions) installed (see below).
--   have some familiarity with programming in Python or R, especially making plots in either language.
+-   have some familiarity with programming in R, especially making plots in either language.

 ## Software Setup